jadecobra/python_tdd_exercises/source/how_to/make_tdd_environment.rst

 Windows Requirements
 *********************

-If the operating system of your computer is Windows, setup `Windows Subsystem for Linux <https://learn.microsoft.com/en-us/windows/wsl/install>`_
+If the operating system of your computer is Windows, use `Windows Subsystem for Linux <https://learn.microsoft.com/en-us/windows/wsl/install>`_

 * click ``start``
 * type ``PowerShell`` and click to open a terminal